imapex/imapex101/module1/Module 1 README.md

 	end
 	```

-	* The basic Vagrantfile is nearly all just comments and sample configuraitons for customization.
+	* The basic Vagrantfile is nearly all just comments and sample configurations for customization.
 Only a very small part is actually active.
 That part is listed here to highlight how little is needed to get started with vagrant

 	```
 	Vagrant.configure(2) do |config|